maxHolsch/Anthology/Design.md

 #### Node Types and Behavior

 **Question Nodes**
-- **Visual Representation**: Displayed as floating text only (no visible node shape or marker) positioned at the geometric midpoint between all connected prompt nodes
+- **Visual Representation**: Displayed as floating text only (no visible node shape or marker) positioned at the average geometric midpoint between all connected prompt nodes
+- **Positioning Logic**:
+  - Force-directed graph naturally clusters related prompt nodes together
+  - Question node positioned at the calculated average position of all connected prompts
+  - This ensures questions remain visually centered within their related prompt clusters
 - **Text Display**:
   - Question text renders directly on the map canvas without any containing shape
-  - Text styling: Larger font size for readability at zoomed-out levels
-  - Optional subtle background blur, shadow, or semi-transparent backdrop for text legibility
+  - Text maintains consistent screen-relative size regardless of zoom level
   - Text acts as clickable area for interaction
 - **Visibility Rules**:
-  - Text visible when zoomed out (zoom level < 25%)
-  - Fade out as user zooms in beyond 25% threshold
+  - Text size remains constant relative to screen (not affected by zoom)
+  - As user zooms in, focused questions remain readable while peripheral questions move out of viewport
-  - Act as navigational landmarks for the overall story structure through text positioning
+  - Questions act as persistent navigational landmarks through consistent text sizing
 - **Data Structure**:
   - Contains question text
   - Maintains array of pointers to related prompt nodes